hoang-quoc-trung/sumen/README.md

 ## Uses

-#### Available Model Checkpoints
+#### Available Model Checkpoint
-We provide many Sumen models on Hugging Face, which can be downloaded:
+We provide many Sumen model(base) - 349m params on Hugging Face, which can be downloaded at [hoang-quoc-trung/sumen-base](https://huggingface.co/hoang-quoc-trung/sumen-base).
-- Sumen (base) - 349m params: [hoang-quoc-trung/sumen-base](https://huggingface.co/hoang-quoc-trung/sumen-base)
-- Sumen (small) - 247m params: [hoang-quoc-trung/sumen-small](https://huggingface.co/hoang-quoc-trung/sumen-small)

 #### Training